awendland/blog/_posts/2013-07-27-robotics-subject-thats-lacking.md

 **FLL competitions are held in the Fall.
 Therefore this program will be preparing for the competition in 2014.*

 The program will be organized around groups consisting of 4-5 students each.
 This teaches the students team dynamics (in a realistic way, team members who aren't cooperative or performing will be handled separately) while keeping "cost per student per learning" ratio as efficient as possible.
-A typical day would go as follows:<!--break-->
+A typical day would go as follows:

 *   (15-30 min) Students gather as one group and are lectured about the days topic.
 Lectures would:
     *   Open up with a simple word introduction of the days topic